Once you have created you fresh VM, you need to get it ready for the course. Make sure you have a fast, reliable internet connection before you start.

 git(behind the scene) to keep your VM up to date with the myriad of tools and data that we will use in this course.
 While we don’t require that you know

 git, we encourage you to explore it further because it can be very useful for your team project.

 Follow these steps carefully:

 1. Point your Web browser to the Duke gitlab website, and sign in using Shibboleth (with your Duke netid).
 Once you are in, click on “Profile Settings” on the left menu bar, and then on “SSH Keys” on the (updated) left menu bar.
 A form for add a new SSH key will open up waiting for you to fill out; we will come to back to this.

 2. Get a shell on your VM, and type in these commands:

 Follow the instructions.
 You will be asked to copy and paste your public key to the Duke gitlab website.
 Make sure you copy the entire public key (which spans multiple lines and should start with

 ssh-rsa and end with

 @duke.edu).
-Switch back to your Web browser, paste the copied output into the text box, and click “Save.”
-After a short while, you will see a green check next to the key you just uploaded (if not, refresh the page or try adding the key again).
+Switch back to your Web browser, paste the copied output into the text box for “Key,” enter a title for your key (anything is fine), and then submit the form.
+After a short while, you should see confirmation that your key has been added (if not, you will have to try adding the key again before proceeding further).
 At this point, switch back to your VM shell and hit ENTER to continue.